greenm01/ec4x/docs/ec4x_specs.md

 #### 2.3.2.1 Spaceports

 Spaceports are large ground based facilities that launch heavy-lift ships and equipment into orbit.
-They require two months (two turns) to build and have five docks available for planetside ship construction.
+They require one month (one turn) to build and have five docks available for planetside ship construction.

 #### 2.3.2.2 Shipyards

 Shipyards are gateways to the stars.
-They are large bases constructed in orbit and require a spaceport to build over a period of three months (three turns).
+They are large bases constructed in orbit and require a spaceport to build over a period of two months (two turns).

 The majority of ship construction and repair will occur at these important facilities.

 Shipyards are equipped with 10 docks for construction and repair, and are fixed in orbit.
-Built multiple yards to increate colony ship construction capacity.
+Built multiple yards to increase construction capacity at the colony.

 #### 2.3.2.3 Environmental Transformation And Colonization (ETAC)